jovcevskisianna-ai/my-inspiration-awakening-project/README.md

 Acknowledgements:

-I would like to acknowledgevthe tunepad tutorials, my tutor and my peer reviewers for their feedback.
+I would like to acknowledge the Tunepad tutorials, my tutor and my peer reviewers for their feedback.